The 4 Best Cycling Radars (and the Ones to Avoid): Enhance Your Safety on the Roads!

 Multi-object Detection

+All radars can detect multiple objects simultaneously.
+However, again, they differ from each other.
 The most accurate radars are those from Garmin.
-These can monitor multiple cars simultaneously (up to 8) quite accurately.
+These can track up to 8 quite accurately.

 On the other hand, I’ve observed worse reliability with alternatives such as the Magene L508 and Gardia R300L.
 They often struggle with 3 or more cars.